Creating a Custom Machine Type with Terraform

 gcloud compute machine-types list

 - Custom machine types: Machines with custom virtualized hardware settings.
 You can create an instance with a custom number of vCPUs and amount of memory.

-In this lab you'll create an instance with a custom machine type (6 vCPU i.e. 6 cores and 64 GB memory), a bastion host, and a NAT gateway using Terraform.
+In this lab you'll create an instance with a custom machine type (6 vCPU i.e. 6 cores and 64 GB memory with attached GPU), a bastion host, and a NAT gateway using Terraform.

 Familiarity with Terraform

 Join Qwiklabs to read the rest of this lab...and more!

 - Get temporary access to the Google Cloud Console.

 - Over 200 labs from beginner to advanced levels.

 - Bite-sized so you can learn at your own pace.